Freny07/Camaztoz/README.md

 Expected User Difficulty:
 > Users may get distracted, try irrelevant actions, or take longer to complete tasks.

+### Issue 14

+Type:  Layout / Visual Hierarchy

+What was done:
+> Some UI elements are not properly aligned and appear rotated or tilted instead of following a structured layout.

+Why this was done:
+> To observe how users interact with interfaces that do not follow standard alignment patterns.

+Expected User Difficulty:
+> Users may find it difficult to read or interact with elements accurately.

+### Issue 15

+Type: Layout / Visibility

+What was done:
+> Certain UI components overlap with each other.

+Why this was done:
+> To test how users handle cluttered layouts with limited spacing.

+Expected User Difficulty:
+> Users may miss important elements or interact with the wrong component.

+### Issue 16

+Type: Visual Design / Accessibility

+What was done:
+> A visually heavy and distracting background is used behind important content.

+Why this was done:
+> To evaluate how background complexity affects user focus and readability.

+Expected User Difficulty:
+> Users may struggle to focus on key actions or read content clearly.

+### Issue 17

+Type: Visual Design / Accessibility

+What was done:
+> Color combinations used for buttons and text are inconsistent and not optimized for readability.

+Why this was done:
+> To explore how users respond to visually intense or inconsistent color schemes.

+Expected User Difficulty:
+> Users may find it hard to distinguish actions or read text clearly.

+### Issue 18

+Type: Layout / Consistency

+What was done:
+> UI elements are placed without a consistent alignment or structure across different screens.

+Why this was done:
+> To test how users navigate interfaces without predictable layouts.

+Expected User Difficulty:
+> Users may take longer to locate elements or feel disoriented.

+### Issue 19

+Type: Interaction / Accessibility

+What was done:
+> Interactive elements are placed very close to each other with minimal spacing.

+Why this was done:
+> To observe how users interact when touch targets are not well separated.

+Expected User Difficulty:
+> Users may accidentally select unintended options.

+### Issue 20

+Type: Feedback / Interaction

+What was done:
+> Some actions do not provide clear or immediate feedback after interaction.

+Why this was done:
+> To test how users interpret system responses when feedback is minimal.

+Expected User Difficulty:
+> Users may not be sure whether their action was successful.

+### Issue 21

+Type: Navigation / Flow

+What was done:
+> Certain actions reload the same screen instead of transitioning to a new one.

+Why this was done:
+> To observe how users react when navigation does not lead to new content.

+Expected User Difficulty:
+> Users may feel stuck and repeat the same actions.

+### Issue 22

+Type: Logic / Consistency

+What was done:
+> The starting player in the game is not fixed and may vary between sessions.

+Why this was done:
+> To explore how users adapt to changing initial conditions.

+Expected User Difficulty:
+> Users may not clearly understand turn order at the beginning.

+### Issue 23

+Type: Layout / Interaction

+What was done:
+> Important elements are placed within scrollable areas and may not be visible initially.

+Why this was done:
+> To observe how users explore vertically extended layouts.

+Expected User Difficulty:
+> Users may miss important actions located outside the initial view.

 # Functional Bugs / Issues